 On closing day, thoroughly read each document and check for any issues.
-Make sure to take your time and ask questions if needed.
+Make sure to ask questions to your lender, your agent, the seller, or others if needed.
 Once you’ve confirmed that all the details are correct, sign the paperwork.

 Tips for Buying a New Home

 Now that you’re familiar with the homebuying process, here are some tips on how to make the process easier to navigate: